erusseil/HPTLC_extractor/README.md

 # HPTLC Extractor

-This small python package has been made to enable the conversion from HTPLC image to csv files, with the aim of creating standardize databases.
+This small python package has been made to enable the conversion from HTPLC image to json files, with the aim of creating standardize databases.

 ## Installation

 The tool was developped Python 3.8.
 It requires python to be install on your machine.

 In order to use HPTLC_extractor, simply download and extract the ZIP file localy.
 Then, from the terminal, you can install the required python packages by moving to the location of the HTPLC_extractor folder and running the following command:

 ```sh
 pip install -r requirements.txt